timjogorman/RicherEventDescription/guidelines.md

 using words from one of the below four sets, each corresponding to a different ALINK type (INITIATES, TERMINATES, REINITIATES, CONTINUES):
 \begin{enumerate
-\item started/began/initiated/got going
+- started/began/initiated/got going
-\item stopped/ended/finished/finalized/terminated/held
+- stopped/ended/finished/finalized/terminated/held
-\item restarted/started over/began again/reinitiated
+- restarted/started over/began again/reinitiated
-\item continued/persisted in/proceeded in/didn't stop
+- continued/persisted in/proceeded in/didn't stop
 \end{enumerate
 If an EVENT cannot be paraphrased using any of the words above, it is not aspectual.